-As of June 30, 2022, the District had the following commitments with respect to the unfinished capital projects:
+As of June 30, 2023, the District had the following commitments with respect to the unfinished capital projects:

-Capital Project Remaining Construction Commitment Expected Date of Completion MVC Stadium STEM Building - MVC STEM Building - SJC \$ 15,091,276 46,670,769 34,356,933 April 2023 January 2024 October 2023 Total \$ 96,118,978
+Capital Project Remaining Construction Commitment Expected Date of Completion MVC Stadium STEM Building - MVC STEM Building - SJC \$ 4,000,000 15,992,750 7,253,000 November 2023 February 2024 October 2023 Total \$ 27,245,750

-Note 12 - Adoption of New Standard
+Note 12 - Adoption of New Accounting Standard

-As of July 1, 2021, the District adopted GASB Statement No. 87, Leases.
-The implementation of this standard establishes a single model for lease accounting based on the foundational principle that leases are financings of the right to use an underlying asset.
-The Statement requires recognition of certain lease assets and liabilities for leases that previously were classified as operating leases and recognized as inflows of resources or outflows of resources based on the payment provisions of the contract.
-As a result of the adoption of the new standard, the opening balances of certain assets and liabilities were restated as follows:
+As of July 1, 2022, the District adopted GASB Statement No. 96, Subscription-Based Information Technology Arrangements (SBITAs).
+The implementation of this standard establishes that a SBITA results in a right-to-use subscription IT asset - an intangible asset - and a corresponding liability.
+The standard provides the capitalization criteria for outlays other than subscription payments, including implementation costs of a SBITA.
+The Statement requires recognition of certain SBITA assets and liabilities for SBITAs that previously were recognized as outflows of resources based on the payment provisions of the contract.
+Beginning net position was restated to retroactively adopt the provisions of GASB Statement No. 96 as follows:

-Primary Government

-Net Position - Beginning Right-to-use leased assets, net of amortization Lease liabilities \$ 81,262,252 373,666 (373,666)

-Net Position - Beginning \$ 81,262,252
+Net Position - Beginning \$ 106,873,526 Right-to-use subscription IT assets, net of amortization 5,279,971 Subscription IT arrangements (2,746,006) Net Position - Beginning, as Restated \$ 109,407,491

-Required Supplementary Information June 30, 2022
+Required Supplementary Information June 30, 2023